CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 <figcaption>You will know you have this problem when you see something like this in the Skyrim console.</figcaption>
 </figure>

-_PapyrusUtil_ sometimes works again the first time you close and open the game, it sometimes may take many tries for it to work... but don't worry; it will eventually properly load the NPC data, and once it finds the NPC, expect them to never be at zero sliders once again.
+_PapyrusUtil_ sometimes works again the first time you close and open the game, it sometimes may take many tries for it to work... but don't worry; that's precisely why I added a hotkey for forcing an NPC to get updated.

 ## I got textures mismatches on some NPCs